CSCI-3308-Group-014-06-Final-Project/Music-Merge/README.md

 - (Optional) Dynamic updates merged to reflect changes in either distinct playlist
 - search for other users
 -->
-- Login, logout,
+- Login and Logout sessions
 - View all previously made merged playlists
-- Simple user-profile interface for managing Linked Account(s?) and merge playlist
+- Simple user-profile displaying Spotify profile stats (follows, username, pfp)
+- Display all playlists liked by the user

 # Contributors